boost-ext/ut/README.md

 ```

 ```
-All tests passed (3 asserts in 1 tests)
+All tests passed (1 assert in 1 test)
 ```

 ---